chpladmin/chpl-api/README.md

 chpl/chpl-resources/src/main/resources/errors.properties
 chpl/chpl-resources/src/main/resources/lookup.properties
 ```
 Any value in the above files can be overridden by creating an "override" file.
-The file should be name `originalFileName-override.properites` and be placed somewhere on the classpath.
+The file should be name `originalFileName-override.properties` and be placed somewhere on the classpath.
 In the "override" file, you can redefine any existing key with a new value.

 Each of the above files has "default" values for each key, though a few keys within the files have a value of "SECRET".
 This applies to certain values that only apply to a particular instance of CHPL - things like server names, usernames, passwords, etc.